logo still in the oven, but we are already here

 Understanding conflict escalation

-Conflict doesn't start at war.
+Conflict rarely starts at war.
 It begins with tension and can escalate step by step.
-The earlier we address it, the more options we have.
+Naming the stage can expand your options.

 Rational Level